 If you buy two of these, you can play with up to 8 people.
 I think Party Game night is where this game really shines.
 We played this at Gen Con 2018 with 6 players and it was fast and fun.
 Everyone had a great time.

-My personal opinion would be to try to find these on sale for about $15 and pick up two of them.
+My personal opinion would be to try to find these on sale for $15 or less and pick up two of them.
 Bananagrams should really offer a bundle deal on their website.